fbpx

 What is a Claim chart and how can they be used in different scenarios?

-I’m going to enforce my patent rights” said Joey to Ross.
-Joey and Ross, both inventors and long-time friends had met for drinks in a nearby pub.
-Recently, Joey had been struggling, mainly because a large company ADC Corp. started manufacturing a product which is quite similar to Xene, Joey’s bestselling patented product.
-Things were getting worse for Joey as sales of ADC’s product – which was priced really low – were soaring and Xene’s sales were getting affected.
-Joey even tried to reach out to ADC Corp. to inform them of the possible infringement but he didn’t receive a response from anyone.
+I’m going to enforce my patent rights,” said Joey to Ross.
+Joey and Ross, both inventors and long-time friends, had met for drinks in a nearby pub.
+Recently, Joey has been struggling, mainly because a large company, ADC Corp., started manufacturing a product that is quite similar to Xene, Joey’s bestselling patented product.
+Things were getting worse for Joey as sales of ADC’s product – which was priced really low – were soaring, and Xene’s sales were getting affected.
+Joey even tried to reach out to ADC Corp. to inform them of the possible infringement, but he didn’t receive a response from anyone.
 Frustrated, Joey had finally decided to pull out the big guns.
 He decided to enforce his patent rights.

 “You’re doing the right thing.
 Have you hired an attorney yet?
 Also, did you get a claim chart generated?”
 Ross asked Joey.

-Joey nodded and his face portrayed mix feelings of acknowledgment and confusion.
+Joey nodded, and his face portrayed mixed feelings of acknowledgment and confusion.
 He had scheduled an appointment with one of the best patent attorneys in the county for the coming week.
-He wasn’t sure what a claim chart was though.
-A prolific inventor by all means, and a holder of a significant patent portfolio, Joey never had the chance to enforce any of his patents, as he merely accumulated IP to protect his inventions while having the freedom to operate without the fear of infringing anyone else’s patents.
+He wasn’t sure what a claim chart was, though.
+A prolific inventor by all means and a holder of a significant patent portfolio, Joey never had the chance to enforce any of his patents, as he merely accumulated IP to protect his inventions while having the freedom to operate without the fear of infringing anyone else’s patents.

-Understanding Joey’s clear lack of knowledge on claim charts, Ross decided to step up to the occasion.
-What follows next is Claim chart 101, in the words of Ross.
+Understanding Joey’s obvious lack of knowledge of claim charts, Ross decided to step up to the occasion.
+What follows next is Claim Chart 101, in Ross’s words.

 What is a Claim Chart?